jedlimlx/Quantum-Hydrodynamics/docs/quiz.md

 === "Wall"

     What causes a wall that stops the bouncing droplet?(By Oliver)<br> <br>
-    A: a physical piece of material that is fully submerged in the silicon oil<br>
+    A: A physical piece of material that is fully submerged in the silicon oil<br>
-    B: a physical piece of material that is only above the surface of the silicon oil<br>
+    B: A physical piece of material that is only above the surface of the silicon oil<br>
-    C: nothing, it just appears randomly and can not be controlled<br>
+    C: Nothing, it just appears randomly and can not be controlled<br>
-    D: none of the above<br>
+    D: None of the above<br>

 === "Solution"